pshev/stream-lite/README.md

 You will probably want more functionality than that, so you will need to tell `stream-lite` which operators and factories you need.
 Here are the ways to do that:

 ##### Import [commonly used pack](https://github.com/pshev/stream-lite/blob/master/src/add/common.js#L1-L99):
-This pack includes a dozen most common operators and a few factories and will only cost you about **1.75KB** gzipped. 😍
+This pack includes about a dozen most common operators and a few factories and will only cost you about **1.75KB** gzipped. 😍
 ```js
 import 'stream-lite/add/common'
 ```